What It Is

 - Freno Rain Garden- Stormwater Demo by Dave Mudd demonstrates what a rain garden can do.

 - StormwaterPA: Riparian Buffer Restoration by GreenTreks talks about reducing runoff with riparian buffers.

 - Stormwater Pollution Prevention for Restaurants by the Town of Chapel Hill

 - Stormwater Runoff (5 short videos) compiled by ProtectOurSound

 - After the Storm by the EPA is a good primer on stormwater runoff.

-- Drought Tolerant Shrubs by NC State’s Horticultural Science Department provides a detailed list of drought tolerant plants.
+- Drought Tolerant Shrubs by North Carolina State University’s Horticultural Science Department provides a detailed list of drought tolerant plants.